 10. Have fun with Asana!

-Use a heart to express enthusiasm for a task, offer agreement with someone’s comment, or express gratitude for a task completion.
-Simply click the heart icon wherever you see it—main pane, right pane, in your notifications, etc.
+Like a task to show enthusiasm for it, offer agreement with someone’s comment, or express gratitude for a task completion.
+Simply click the thumbs-up icon wherever you see it—main pane, right pane, in your notifications, etc.

 Check out some of Asana’s experimental features by navigating to your Profile Settings and selecting the Hacks tab.